Active Substance: alectinib hydrochloride

 How is Alecensa used?

 Alecensa can only be obtained with a prescription and treatment must be started and supervised by a doctor who is experienced in using cancer medicines.
-The presence of genetic defects affecting ALK (‘ALK-positive’ status) has to be confirmed in advance by appropriate methods.
+Genetic defects affecting ALK (‘ALK-positive’ status) should be confirmed in advance by appropriate methods.

 How does Alecensa work?